 At Savina Dental Clinics, a full upper/lower removable dentures set starts from €800.
-However, please check our indicative pricing page for latest costings.
+However, please check our indicative pricing page for the most up to date pricing.

 No. Implants are another option to consider.
-Ask your dentist for more information on this or check out our in-depth guide to dental implants.
+Ask your dentist for more information on this or visit our dental implants treatment section.

 Patients with gum recession can get dentures.
-However, they first need to have the gum recession dealt with before having the dentures placed.
+However, they first need to have the gum recession dealt with before treatment.
 This is important because dental dentures require a firm and sufficient jawbone and healthy gum tissue to succeed.

 What is a full denture dental practice?